gnikyt/nvr-viewer/README.md

 Requires Python 3.6 or higher, PIL, and TKinter

+1. `source .env/bin/activate && pyton3 -m pip install -r requirements.txt`
-Once installed, copy rename `nvr-viewer.desktop.dist` to `nvr-viewer.desktop`.
+2. Copy/rename `nvr-viewer.desktop.dist` to `nvr-viewer.desktop`.

-Fill in the environment variables for username, password, IP, and channels.
+3. Fill in the environment variables for username, password, IP, and channels in `nvr-viewer.desktop`.

-Move or symlink the desktop file `~/.local/share/applications/`.
+4. Move or symlink the desktop file `~/.local/share/applications/`.